bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:20 AM CT, May 18</p>
+<p class="updated_time"> Latest data: 09:07 AM CT, May 18</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 84°, which is 0° *colder* than yesterday.
-Tomorrow is expected to be 4° *colder* than today.
+Today's high is 80°, which is 4° *colder* than yesterday.
+Tomorrow is expected to be 1° **warmer** than today.

 Currently:

-- 74°
+- 80°
-- Mostly Cloudy
+- Breezy and Partly Cloudy
-- 72% humidity
+- 68% humidity
-- 16 mph wind
+- 20 mph wind
-- 67% cloud cover
+- 55% cloud cover
-- 40 AQI 🟩
+- 38 AQI 🟩
-- 1.07 inches of rain expected in the next 48 hours
+- 0.98 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>